 Q. Do I need to use the backpack feature on Wolverine Access before registration opens?

 A. We recommend using it, but it is not required.
 Beginning November 7, you can add classes to your “Backpack” in Wolverine Access.
 Backpacking courses allows you to quickly add those classes all at once when your registration appointment time opens.
 However, be aware that backpacking does not reserve a seat for you in the class – it is simply a way to put the course in your “shopping cart” so that you can “check-out” quickly.
 If a class in your backpack is full when your registration time opens, you may waitlist yourself, and/or select an alternate open class at that time.

 Q. I still have questions.
 Is there someone I can talk to?

 A. If you have questions regarding course selection or degree requirements, please schedule an appointment with your academic advisor through our academic advising appointment system.
-Academic advisors are also holding virtual drop-in hours during the Winter semester, Monday-Friday from 2 – 3:30 p.m.
-You will be able to talk privately with an advisor for up to 15 minutes.
-Please review this page for information on how to join the drop-in advising queue.
+Academic advisors are also holding virtual drop-in hours during the Fall semester, Monday-Friday from 2-3:30 p.m. for quick advising questions or urgent issues.
+Please check this page on iMpact for information on how to join the drop-in advising queue.

-You can also speak with one of the Ross Academic Peer Advisors during their drop-in hours.
-For assistance with forms and letter requests, permissions, registration troubleshooting, and other processes, please visit our help guide or contact the Ross Registrar’s Office via email (email@example.com).
-Back
+For assistance with forms and letter requests, permissions, registration troubleshooting, and other processes, please contact the Ross Registrar’s Office via phone (734-647-4933) or email (email@example.com).

 Q. How many credits should I plan to take each term as a BBA student?